 I only find myself sharpening my skates a lot during the winter season when I’m bouncing between indoor and outdoor ice, because of the different ice conditions.
 Some being soft, some being hard ice that affects how long your edge life lasts.
 But if you have high-quality steel versus one that isn’t.
 You’re going to notice things like this lasting and having to take fewer trips to the pro shop to get your skates sharpened than what you typically have to do with the alternatives.

-Different finishes of the Byonic skate blades and their different benefits
+Different finishes of the Byonic skate blades

 In terms of the different finishes, the Byonic offer for their skate blades, they have brushed color coated super polished and super black.
 The color coated blades in terms of what they offer, it’s purely a cosmetical coating on the outside of the blade.